All Products

 where

-The WHERE clause.
-SQL Server Reader generates an SQL statement based on the settings of the column, table, and where parameters and uses the generated statement to read data.
-For example, when you perform a test, you can set the where parameter to limit 10.
-To read the data that is generated on the current day, you can set the where parameter to gmt_create > $bizdate.
+The filter condition.
+SQL Server Reader constructs a SQL statement based on the specified column, table, and where parameters, and then extracts data based on the SQL statement.
+For example, for testing purposes, you can set the where condition to limit 10.
+In actual business scenarios, you might synchronize data for the current day by setting the where condition to gmt_create > ${bizdate}.

 No